xthzhjwzyc/Dataset-of-Prediction-of-Water-Quality/readme.txt

-# Prediction of Water Quality
-# Dataset of Accurate Prediction of Water Quality

 The experimental data contains four parts.
 The instructions are as follows:

 Original data.csv --  Raw data collected through the Internet of things system.